Um….excuse me while I have a moment with this grilled cheese.

 - 1 pinch of thyme

-- Melt your butter in a sauce pan with your garlic, red pepper flakes, and thyme
+- Melt 2 tablespoons of the butter in a sauce pan with your garlic, red pepper flakes, and thyme

 - Lightly simmer, careful not to burn the butter, while you prepare your sandwiches